Facilities and Equipment

 Whole-body CT scanning

-The computerized tomography (CT) scanning service of Mayo Clinic's X-Ray Imaging Core is located in the Opus Building on Mayo Clinic's campus in Rochester, Minnesota.
-The commercial, whole-body CT scanner is the SOMATOM Definition Flash, manufactured by Siemens Healthineers USA.
-It is a leading technology CT system, able to perform:
+The CT scanning service of Mayo Clinic's X-Ray Imaging Core is on Mayo Clinic's campus in Rochester, Minnesota.
+The imaging system is a commercial, whole-body Somatom Definition Flash dual-source CT scanner manufactured by Siemens Healthineers USA.

 - 0.4 mm isotropic voxel spatial resolution.